 Origin: Native to Norfolk Island in the southern Pacific Ocean, east of Australia.

 Appearance: Has a straight vertical gray-brown trunk with symmetrical branches.
 On younger trees leaves are narrowly wedge-shaped.
 Mature trees have scale-like overlapping leaves.
 In the wild, this evergreen can get up to 200 feet tall.

 Flowering: In the wild, it produces cones with nut-like edible seeds inside.
 Female cones are produced when the tree is around 15 years old, male cones are produced after the tree is 40 years or older.

 Light Requirements: If prefers full sun but can also adapt to partial shade.

-Bonsai Style: You can use any classical bonsai styles.
-Works great in formal upright, informal upright, tree forest and cascade styles.
+Bonsai Style: You can use any classical bonsai style.
+Works great in formal upright, informal upright, tree forest, and cascade styles.